red-hat-storage/ocs-training/ocp4ocs4/ocs4-disconnected-install.md

   oc create -f catalogsource.yaml
   ```

-- Prior to OCS 4.5 for OCP disconnected environments, the lib-bucket-provisioner csv and deployment will need to be edited and the image quay.io/noobaa/pause will need to be replaced with quay.io/noobaa/pause@sha256:b31bfb4d0213f254d361e0079deaaebefa4f82ba7aa76ef82e90b4935ad5b105.
+- **The lib-bucket-provisioner CSV and Deployment need to be edited**
-After the deployment of OCS, edit the lib-bucket-provisioner csv first with this image@sha.
+The image quay.io/noobaa/pause will need to be replaced with quay.io/noobaa/pause@sha256:b31bfb4d0213f254d361e0079deaaebefa4f82ba7aa76ef82e90b4935ad5b105.
+After the deployment of OCS, edit the lib-bucket-provisioner CSV first with this image@sha.
 Next, edit the lib-bucket-provisioner deployment and replace quay.io/noobaa/pause with this image@sha if not already correct.

 ## Normal path (after workarounds)